neel04/my-website/content/projects/ASURA/index.md

 It might thus be easier to fine-tune or convert an `ASURA`-styled architecture towards a Geiping et al. styled "post-training" phase to extrapolate for unbounded iterations.

 We see that as a very promising direction and would hope that labs might be interested in scaling up an architecture of this flavour.

+- **More Recurrence**: Recurrence is a great prior.
+It forces representations and circuits to be modular, and increases parameter efficiency.
+However, RNNs are recurrent on the timestep axis - and UTs are recurrent depth-wise.
+Some works have already unified this idea (somewhat) but we can extend it to more axes and perhaps unlock some other capabilities/efficiency gains.

 # Appendix